Space Industry and Business News

 - International waters -

-The treaty covers international waters, which fall outside the jurisdiction of any single state, and account for more than 60 percent of the world's oceans.
+The treaty covers international waters that fall outside any single country's exclusive economic zone and account for more than 60 percent of the world's oceans.

-It also covers what is known as "the Area", shorthand for seabed and subsoil beyond the limits of national jurisdiction.
-The Area comprises just over half of the planet's seabed.
+It also covers what is known as "the Area" -- shorthand for seabed and subsoil beyond the limits of national jurisdiction.
+That comprises just over half of the planet's seabed.

-Once enacted, a decision-making body -- a Conference of the Parties (COP) -- would have to work with regional and global organizations that already oversee different aspects of the oceans.
+Now that the treaty is law, a decision-making body -- a Conference of the Parties (COP) -- will have to work with regional and global organizations that already oversee different aspects of the oceans, such as the International Seabed Authority.

 - Marine protected areas -

-Currently, almost all protected marine areas (MPAs) are within national territorial waters.
+Currently, almost all protected marine areas (MPAs) lie within national territorial waters.

-The treaty, however, allows for these reserves to be created in the open ocean.
+The treaty allows for these reserves to be created in the open ocean.

 Most decisions would be taken by a consensus of the COP, but an MPA can be voted into existence with a three-quarters majority, to prevent deadlock caused by a single country.

-One crucial shortcoming: the text does not say how these conservation measures will be monitored and enforced over remote swathes of the ocean -- a task that will fall to the COP.
+One crucial shortcoming: the text doesn't say how these conservation measures will be monitored and enforced over remote swaths of the ocean -- a task that will fall to the COP.

 - Sharing the bounty? -

-On the high seas, countries and entities under their jurisdiction will be allowed to collect animal, plant, or microbial matter whose genetic material might prove useful, even commercially.
+On the high seas, countries and entities under their jurisdiction will be allowed to collect animal, plant, or microbial matter whose genetic material might prove useful, including commercially.

 Scientists, for example, have discovered molecules with the potential to treat cancer or other diseases in microbes scooped up in sediment, or produced by sponges or marine mollusks.